 Click HERE to learn how to pronounce my name, Thanhhà Lại.

-It is an honor and surprise to become #1 on the New York Times best seller list for Inside Out & Back Again and win various awards, including National Book Award and a Newbery Honor.
-It is wonderful to hear that readers enjoy my work and I appreciate you.
-I hope to hear from you and thank you for letting me know your feelings when reading my books.
+It is an honor and surprise to become #1 on Amazon for Butterfly Yellow, and #1 on the New York Times best seller list for Inside Out & Back Again and win various awards, including National Book Award and a Newbery Honor.
+I appreciate hearing from readers and thank you for getting in touch!

 About the past...